Revision: May 2022

 Legal Alternatives to P2P File Sharing

-Schaffer Library provides a variety of music and video databases that offer access to members of the Union College community:
+Schaffer Library provides a variety of music and video databases that offer access to members of the Union College community.
+The current list of available streaming audio and video can be found at

 Institutional Policies and Disciplinary Procedures